neuroinformatics-unit/actions/build_sphinx_docs/README.md

 * uploading the built html pages as an artifact named `docs-build`, for use in other actions
   * by default, the artifact is uploaded using [actions/upload-artifact](https://github.com/actions/upload-artifact)
-  * alternatively, if the [artifact.ci](artifact.ci) GitHub app is installed in your repository, you can upload the artifact using artifact.ci by setting the `use-artifactci` input to `true` (default: `false`).
+  * alternatively, if the [artifact.ci](artifact.ci) GitHub app is installed in your repository, you can upload the artifact using artifact.ci by setting the `use-artifactci` input to `lazy` or `eager` (default: `false`).
+  Using the `eager` mode will upload the files within the artifact immediately, whereas the `lazy` mode will not upload the files until a logged-in user visits the URL.
-    This will upload the artifact to a public URL on which the docs can be previewed.
+  Once the artifact is uploaded, a public URL is generated for the artifact, which can be used to preview the documentation.
   The URL to the preview is printed to the GitHub Actions summary.

 It can be run upon all pull requests, to ensure that documentation still builds.